-Actually, OCC aims to seek a hypersphere with the minimum radius to enclose the target data.
-In this paper, a novel logarithmic barrier function \cite{Book_convex_optimization} based OCC loss function (LBL) is first proposed by approximating the OCC objective smoothly.
-The LBL assigns larger gradients to these samples close to boundary, and thus achieves more compact hypersphere.
-However, the direct approximation by the logarithmic barrier function may cause the instability especially when samples lie on the boundary leading to the infinity loss.
-To address this issue, then, a unilateral relaxation Sigmoid function is introduced into LBL and a novel OCC loss named LBLSig is proposed.
+In this paper, we follow the OCC design that seeks a hypersphere with the minimum radius to enclose the target data.
+Specifically, a novel logarithmic barrier function based OCC loss function (LBL) is first proposed by approximating the OCC objective smoothly.
+LBL assigns larger gradients to samples close to boundary, and thus achieves more compact hypersphere.
+However, the direct approximation by the logarithmic barrier function may cause the instability when samples lie on the boundary leading to the infinity loss.
+To address this issue, then, a unilateral relaxation Sigmoid function is introduced into LBL and a novel OCC loss named LBLSig is further proposed.
 Owing to the unilateral relaxation Sigmoid function, the optimization becomes smoother.
 Particularly, LBLSig can be seen as the fusion of MSE and CE.
-To demonstrate the performance of the proposed OCC loss functions, comparisons with SBL and HRN on different network structures, including the LeNet-type CNN in \cite{Deep_SVDD} (named DSLeNet), the MLP and the OCITN in \cite{OCC_IS_OCITN_shit}, are conducted.
-Comparisons with several state-of-the-art (SOTA) deep OCC algorithms are also provided.
-The experimental results demonstrate the superior performance of our proposed algorithms.
+Experiments on various networks are conducted to verify the effectiveness of the proposed LBL/LBLSig.
+The results demonstrate the superior performance of our proposed algorithms.